Restoration has begun and crews are scheduled to be completed late June 2014. See the Construction Updates link below for more details.

 Within the existing right-of-way corridor that extends approximately 5 miles from the existing Oakwood Substation off of Oakmont Drive/Johnstons Road to the existing Burton Substation, Dominion will replace the existing lattice-style towers with steel "monopole" structures.
 In addition, the wires will be upgraded to carry more electricity during high demand periods, and a new substation will be built on the naval base.

-Work will be completed in phases, and will include:
+Work was completed in phases, and included:

 EQUIPMENT AND WORK HOURS

 You will see large and small equipment in the right-of-way, based on the type of activity to be performed for restoration.
 Typically, you will see crews in the right-of-way between the hours of 7:00 a.m.-5:30 p.m., Monday-Thursday.

 Based upon weather conditions or other delays, however, crews may need to work Fridays or Saturdays to ensure the project is completed on time.
 Their work will be intermittent along the right-of-way as they move between towers, so you won’t see them every day.

 Please remember that the corridor must always remain clear of any unauthorized items.
 For a list of authorized items, such as approved vegetation, please visit our page on Right-of-Way Use.

 Phase Two: Shore Drive (underground line)